Takakura Shrine (Ouchi-juku)

 Although its exact origin is unknown, its founding dates back to the time of the Genpei War.

-He himself attempted to raise an army, calling himself ``the most victorious Imperial Prince,'' but his plan was revealed to the Heike side at an early stage, and he was defeated in a battle with the pursuing army dispatched.
+He himself "Prince Saikatsu" and attempted to raise an army, but his plan was discovered by the Taira at an early stage, and he was defeated in battle against the punitive force sent to pursue him.

 According to generally known historical facts, King Mochihito died here, but according to the legend passed down in Ouchi-juku, he secretly escaped from the battlefield, took the Tosando road, and ended up in Ouchi-juku.